Black Diamond Equipment: Social justice and environmentalism

 Black Diamond over these ties, which has been embraced by various climbing-related organizations.
 Safariland announced the divestiture of its crowd control products divisions, including tear gas, on June 9, 2020.

 The Clarus Corporation also faced criticism for a lack of diversity from pension fund giant CalPERS, who recommended in June 2020 that Clarus shareholders vote against re-electing executive chairman and largest shareholder Warren Kanders and two other board members.
-CalPERS owns 52,000 shares out of approximately 29,759,000 outstanding shares, or 0.175 percent.
 On June 9, 2020, Warren Kanders and other board members were re-elected to the board of directors.

-Black Diamond's parent the Clarus Corporation also owns ammunition company Sierra Bullets.
+Black Diamond's parent the Clarus Corporation also owned ammunition company Sierra Bullets until its sale in 2024.
 In 2018, the company monitored discussions regarding the role of guns in the outdoor industry for boycotts.

 Former Black Diamond CEO Peter Metcalf had a history of political advocacy for both the outdoor industry and the public lands of Utah, and united with other outdoor companies against policies that threaten public lands and outdoor recreation.

 Black Diamond says that they recycle as much waste as possible, make substantial use of wind and solar power, and support environmental non-profit bodies.